-(1) Subject to compliance with the requirements prescribed in regulations 18, 20, 22(1), 23 and 44, the privileges of the holder of an airline transport pilot licence shall be-
+(1) Subject to compliance with the requirements prescribed in regulations18, 20, 22(1), 23 and 44, the privileges of the holder of an airline transport pilot licence shall be-

-- (a) to exercise all the privileges of the holder of a private and commercial pilot licence in an aircraft within the appropriate aircraft category and, in the case of a licence for the aeroplane and powered-lift categories, of the instrument rating; and - (b) to perform the duties of a pilot-in-command, in commercial air transportation, of an aircraft within the appropriate category and certificated for operation with more than one pilot. - (2) Where the holder of an airline transport pilot licence in the aeroplane category has previously held only a multi-crew pilot licence, the privileges of the licence shall be limited to multi-crew operations unless the holder has met the requirements prescribed in regulations 81(1)(a), (2) and (3) as appropriate. - (3) Any limitation of privileges shall be endorsed on the licence. - (4) A person who contravenes subregulation (1) commits an offence and is liable, on conviction, to a fine not exceeding fifty currency points or imprisonment not exceeding twelve months or both.
+- (a) to exercise all the privileges of the holder of a private and commercial pilot licence in an aircraft within the appropriate aircraft category and, in the case of a licence for the aeroplane and powered-lift categories, of the instrument rating; and - (b) to perform the duties of a pilot-in-command, in commercial

-90. Additional aircraft category, class and type ratings for airline transport pilot licence

-An applicant who holds a valid airline transport pilot licence (ATPL) and seeks additional aircraft category, class and type rating shall-

-- (a) meet the applicable eligibility requirements; - (b) pass a knowledge test on the applicable aeronautical knowledge areas; - (c) meet the applicable aeronautical experience requirements; and - (d) pass the practical test on the areas of operation.
+Where the holder of an airline transport pilot licence in the aeroplane category has previously held only a multicrew pilot licence, the privileges of the licence shall be limited to multi-crew operations unless the holder has met the requirements prescribed in regulations 81(1)(a), (2) and (3) as appropriate.

+(3) Any limitation of privileges shall be endorsed on the licence.

-91. Renewal requirements for airline transport pilot licence
+92. Renewal requirements for airline transport pilot licence